casongordy/EmployMe/README.md

 ```

 ```
-open a browser and go to localhost
+open a browser and go to http://localhost:8080

 ```